pcon/site-starter/README.md

 # Usage

-## Clone
+## Use This Template
-Start by cloning or forking this repo into your own account.
-This will then give you a place to customize your site
+Start by clicking "Use this template" and create this repo into your own account.
+This will then give you a place to customize your site.

 ## Create gh-pages branch
 Create `gh-pages` branch and push manually one time.
 I recommend that you [create an empty branch](https://stackoverflow.com/questions/34100048/github-create-empty-branch) for `gh-pages` and then push that with a simple "hello world" HTML page.
 By doing this you will signify to the backend processes at GitHub that you plan on using gh-pages and that they should build your site.
 If you don't, you'll have to spend a bunch of wasted time reaching out to support to get them to enable it.
 Learn from my mistake.
 Push something, anything, to the `gh-pages` branch manually at least once.